 How to Hire Rust Developer: All the Possibilities

 Have you ever thought that one day, we will have a low-level programming language capable of working with high-level concepts?
 Well, here is Rust.
-Nearly 6% of all developers have started learning Rust according to the Dev EcoSystem Survey in 2018 and almost 18% plan to learn it in 2019.
+Nearly 6% of all developers have started learning Rust according to the Dev EcoSystem Survey and almost 18% plan to learn it in 2019.
 So let’s learn more about it and why more and more companies choose it every day.

 Overview for the Rust Developer